sarthakm2k/mdb/README.md

    and now paste the file to htdocs folder inside xampp folder. and run the website using the link= "localhost:portnumber(optional)/mdb/" it will run the website and done.

+  Rename the main folder name to "mdb"  from mdb-main.